moogacs/docs.buf.build/docs/best-practices/style-guide.md

 developers to refer to when writing Protobuf schemas.

 The requirements follow the [`DEFAULT`](../lint/rules.md#default) lint category.
-For details on each rule and it's rationale, see that documentation.
+For details on each rule and its rationale, see that documentation.
 Within this Style Guide, we provide links under (Why?) where relevant for each check.

 These recommendations are not enforced by the [BSR](../bsr/overview.md), but are rather for reference.